Olympic Gymnast McKayla Maroney Says She Was Molested For Years By Team Doctor

 Editor's note: This story contains graphic language.

-As women around the world tell their stories of sexual harassment and assault using the phrase "Me too," one prominent voice added her own harrowing account.
+As women around the world tell their stories of sexual harassment and assault using the phrase "#MeToo," one prominent voice added her own harrowing account.

 McKayla Maroney, a member of the U.S. women's gymnastics team that won gold at the 2012 Olympics in London, says she was abused for years by former USA Gymnastics team doctor Larry Nassar.